deepak469/deepak469/README.md

 ### Hi there 👋, I am Deepak Marneni!
 ###### *Full Stack Professional*

 I am a Full Stack developer with industry experience building websites and web applications.
-I specialize in Java, JavaScript, HTML5, CSS3 and have professional experience working with React and Angular.
+I specialize in Java, JavaScript, HTML5, CSS3, have professional experience working with Angular, Spring boot, Micro services, Kuberntes and Openshift.

 I am passionate about building scalable software, creating effective solutions, and learning every day to grow professionally in the IT field.